dentropy/truffle_tutorial/Instructions/03DeployingSmartContractsFromTruffle.md

 # Notes

-* Whenever you change any of your smart contracts and want to use themsmart contracts want to follow the instructions above
+* Whenever you change any of your smart contracts you need to run through the instructions above again